-- Cognitive problems with thinking and memory - sometimes called "fibro fog"
+- problems with thinking and memory, sometimes called "fibro fog"

-Symptoms of psoriatic arthritis may be mild and involve only a few joints such as the end of fingers or toes.18
+Symptoms of psoriatic arthritis may be mild and involve only a few joints such as the end of the fingers or toes.

-In people with severe psoriatic arthritis, the disease may affect multiple joints, including the spine.
-Spinal symptoms are usually felt in the lower spine and sacrum and consist of stiffness, burning and pain.
+Severe psoriatic arthritis can affect multiple joints, including the spine.
+Spinal symptoms are usually felt in the lower spine and sacrum.
+These consist of stiffness, burning, and pain.

 People with psoriatic arthritis often have the skin and nail changes of psoriasis, and the skin gets worse at the same time as the arthritis.

-- The big toe, knee or ankle joints (most often)
+- pain and swelling, often in the big toe, knee, or ankle joints

-- Sudden pain, often during the night, described as throbbing, crushing or excruciating
+- sudden pain, often during the night, which may be throbbing, crushing, or excruciating

-- The joint feeling warm and tender, and appearing red and swollen
+- warm and tender joints that appear red and swollen

-After a person has had gout for many years they can develop tophi.
+After having gout for many years, a person can develop tophi.
 Tophi are lumps below the skin, typically around the joints or apparent on fingertips and ears.
-Multiple, small tophi may develop, or a large white lump can grow, causing deformation and stretching the skin.
+Multiple, small tophi may develop, or a large white lump.
+This can cause deformation and stretching of the skin.

-In some cases, tophi may burst and drain spontaneously, oozing a white, chalky substance.
-Tophi that are beginning to break through the skin can lead to infection or osteomyelitis, with some patients requiring urgent surgery to drain the tophus.
+Sometimes, tophi burst and drain spontaneously, oozing a white, chalky substance.
+Tophi that are beginning to break through the skin can lead to infection or osteomyelitis.
+Some patients will need urgent surgery to drain the tophus.

 Symptoms of Sjögren's syndrome include:

-- Feeling that something is in the eye
+- dry and itchy eyes, and a feeling that something is in the eye

 Symptoms of scleroderma may include:

-- Pain, stiffness and swelling of fingers and joints
+- pain, stiffness, and swelling of the wrist, fingers, and other joints

 Systemic lupus erythematosus (SLE)